FCOO/jquery-scroll-container/README.md

 ## Description
-Create a container with auto scroll and resize
+Create a container with auto scroll and resize.
+The container has `padding` = 0 meaning that the content must have `margin` > 0 to make space between content and scrollbar

 ## Installation
 ### bower